Inheritance TaxappreciationMontreal

 Additionally, charitable donations made by the deceased can also qualify for a tax deduction on the inheritance tax return.
 This can help reduce the overall tax liability for the estate.

-It's important to note that these exemptions and deductions may differ for each situation, so it's advisable to seek professional advice from a tax accountant or lawyer to fully understand your rights and eligibility.
+It's important to note that these exemptions and deductions may differ for each situation, so it's advisable to seek professional advice from a tax or lawyer to fully understand your rights and eligibility.

 The importance of estate planning